juanovandob/api-rest-template/README.md

 # REST API Template

 This is a starter template for creating RESTful APIs using TypeScript, Node.js, and Express.
+The template will be ready to use another Db instead MongoDB

 ## Features